pdf-raku/PDF-API6/README.md

 Get or sets page numbers to identify each page number, for display or printing:

-PageLabels is an array of ascending ascending intenger indexes.
+PageLabels is an array of ascending ascending integer indexes.
 Each is followed by a page entry hash.
 For example

     constant PageLabel = PDF::API6::PageLabel;